Leopoldo López: Venezuela's maverick opposition leader

-Leopoldo Lopez - who has been jailed for nearly 14 years for inciting violence during mass protests in 2014 - is considered a political maverick and has long been a thorn in the side of the government.
+Venezuelan opposition leader Leopoldo López, who is under house arrest, is considered a political maverick and has long been a thorn in the side of the government.

-Born into a well-off family with links to the business and oil sector, Lopez, now 44, was educated in the United States and has a master's degree from Harvard University.
+Born into a well-off family with links to the business and oil sector, López, now 46, was educated in the United States and has a master's degree from Harvard University.

 He came to prominence when he was elected mayor of Caracas's Chacao district, a position he held from 2000 to 2008.